EDITORS NOTE: Update November 2017

 Here's 7 reasons (I could write loads more) why we won't be returning:

 1. FALSE PRICING

 Whilst in Thailand we ate and drank in a variety of restaurants, from swanky cocktail bars to street food stalls, nevertheless no matter where we frequented the bill was seldom correct.
-In fact, in the three weeks we were in Thailand the bill was correct only a handful of times and, surprise surprise, the bill was never less than it should have been.
+In fact, in the three weeks we were in Thailand the bill was correct only a handful of times and, surprise surprise, it was never less than it should have been.
 When confronted about their 'poor mathematical ability’ they simply said ok, changed it to the correct amount and ironically smiled with a face that said “You can’t blame us for trying”.
 Not once did we receive an apology.

 2. ISLAND ANTICS

-On Koh Phi Phi, one of the many islands in the south famous for snorkelling and diving, we went for a walk along the beach at night.
+On Koh Phi Phi, one of the many islands in the south, famous for snorkelling and diving, we went for a walk along the beach at night.
 I still haven’t decided how I feel about what I saw, which makes it incredibly hard to write about.
 We witnessed, in no particular order, a girl getting fingered, a guy getting a blow job and a young male lying trousers down on the sand furiously masturbating.
 Countless drug dealers, countless prostitutes, a woman so intoxicated she was talking to her flip flops whilst performing, what looked like to me, an African rain dance.
 Too many passed out tourists in tattoo parlours and far too many people, both men and women, publicly urinating.
 The whole place stunk of piss and reeked of shame and what’s even more alarmingly, no one looked as if they were having a good time (apart from African rain dance woman, she was loving life).